Sign up to our newsletter & automatically enter the draw to win!

 - Vibration dampening takes the muscle work out of using a chainsaw so you can cut more wood for longer without getting tired.

 - Automatic bar oiling keeps the chain-to-bar friction to a minimum and enhances the lifespan of your engine.
 It keeps the chain running smoothly and makes it less likely to break.
 It also takes the effort out of maintenance.

-- An inertia activated chain break feature is essential for safe chainsaw use, and is now a legal requirement for all new chainsaws in New Zealand.
+- An inertia activated chain brake feature is essential for safe chainsaw use, and is now a legal requirement for all new chainsaws in New Zealand.
 Sometimes during a cut the bar will kick back when it hits something hard like a knot.
-The chain break makes sure the chain stops running during a kickback, so you don't seriously injure yourself.
+The chain brake makes sure the chain stops running during a kickback, so you don't seriously injure yourself.

 It's better to be safe than sorry, especially with chainsaws.
 One American study found that the average chainsaw injury requires 110 stitches.
 If you're safe you can avoid looking like Frankenstein's monster or a spontaneous amputee, so consult our safety guide to avoid making any mistakes.